 (2) requires each college to conduct a biennial review of drug and alcohol use and prevention on its campus.
 This policy applies to all CUNY students, employees and visitors when they are on CUNY property, including CUNY residence halls, as well as when they are engaged in any CUNY-sponsored activities off campus.

-►Learn about free drug and alcohol treatment options.
+- Free drug and alcohol treatment options

 CUNY Standards of Conduct